BRENDAN STATER-WEST, France

 Winemaking

-Preferring a light decanting of lees and indigenous yeast fermentation in older oak barrels, Brendan also ages the wines for 18 months in barrel.
+Brendan uses infusion-style maceration and stainless steel to highlight purity and terroir, avoiding oak and excess extraction.
+Preferring a light decanting of lees and indigenous yeast fermentation in older oak barrels, the wines are aged for 18 months in barrel.